There are quite a few functions in Excel to extract text before the character quickly. In this article, we are going to know how to use them.

 - Lastly, we can see that all the texts are extracted before the character.

-4. Use the ‘Text to Column’ Feature to Pull Out Text Before a Character in Excel
+4. Using the ‘Text to Column’ Feature to Pull Out Text Before a Character in Excel

 The Text to Column option in Excel makes the dataset dynamic.
 Imagine we have a dataset and we are going to extract the texts before the character called Asterisk (*).